 In June 2019, the summary was published – now the entire study is being released, commissioned by Germanwatch together with the Ukrainian environmental organisation Ecoaction.
 Nine authors from four countries analyse the transformation experiences of Germany, Romania, the Czech Republic and Ukraine on the grounds of quantitative data and policy analysis.
 Visualisations of the recommendations and checklists top off the publication and make it a useful tool for political decision-makers in different European countries.

-This briefing note provides an outlook to the upcoming ninth meeting of the Executive Committee (ExCom) of the Warsaw International Mechanism on Loss and Damage (WIM) in Bonn 09.04.-11.04.2019.
-One main topic under discussion will be the mandate and the Terms of Reference of the Task force on displacement, defining the work in its next phase.
+This briefing note provides an outlook to the upcoming tenth meeting of the Executive Committee (ExCom#10) of the Warsaw International Mechanism on Loss and Damage (WIM) in Bonn 23 to 25 October 2019.
+The meeting will discuss - inter alia - the status of work of the thematic working groups and at least approve two workplans of the respective groups.

 Multi-Actor-Partnerships offer an approach to address complex challenges through cooperation between actors from civil society, politics, the private sector and academia.
 The short film outlines the relevant framework conditions and criteria for a successful partnership.
 An example from India illustrates the advantages of this approach.

 Ahead of the 2019 Climate Action Summit (23 September 2019) hosted by UN Secretary-General António Guterres, the network Climate Transparency is calling for concrete climate action from the G20 countries.
 The Ambition Call directed at Germany calls for progress in three areas.

 The Green Climate Fund (GCF) was created to serve as one of the primary funding institutions of the international climate finance architecture under the United Nations Framework Convention on Climate Change and the Paris Agreement.

 The Governing Instrument of the GCF recognises the importance of stakeholder input and participation.